econia-labs/econia/src/move/econia/doc/market.md

 ## Order management testing

-While market registration functions can be simply tested on their own, order management functions are more efficiently tested through integrated tests that verify multiple logical branches, returns, and state updates for each test.
-Abort tests, however, must still be tested individually for each function.
+While market registration functions can be simply verified with straightforward tests, order management functions are more comprehensively tested through integrated tests that verify multiple logical branches, returns, and state updates.
+Aborts are tested individually for each function.

 <a name="@Functions_with_aborts_4"></a>